 Unintended Consequences of Work Stress and Substance Abuse

-- Employees that abuse alcohol are 2.7 times more likely to miss work due to an injury caused by drinking
+Pie chart showing that nearly a quarter of employees surveyed reported drinking at work at least once in the last year.
+Employees that abuse alcohol are 2.7 times more likely to miss work due to an injury caused by drinking

-- Alcohol is involved in 16 percent of emergency room visits caused by a work injury
+Alcohol is involved in 16 percent of emergency room visits caused by a work injury

 - 11 percent of the victims of deaths at the workplace had been drinking at the time

 - 24 percent of employees reported that they drank during the workday at least once in the last year

 - About 20 percent of employees across a wide variety of industries said that a co-worker’s drinking either at work or at home had put their own safety or productivity in danger

 - People that have had three or more jobs in the past five years are approximately twice as likely to have used drugs in the previous two years than those who have only held two or fewer jobs

 - Out of the estimated 14.8 million people who use illicit substances, 70 percent of them are employed.